 - Egrifta (tesamorelin): This drug is a synthetic growth hormone releasing factor, which causes the body to produce more HGH

-Serostim is taken by injecting it under the skin every day or every other day.
+Serostim is injected under the skin every day or every other day.
 It helps adults grow muscle.
 If the drug is stopped, the visceral fat comes back.
-The main side effects are joint or muscle aches, swelling in the hands and feet due to extra water held in the body, increased lipoatrophy, and increased blood sugar levels, including diabetes.
+The main side effects are joint or muscle aches, swelling in the hands and feet due to extra water held in the body, and increased blood sugar levels, including diabetes.

-Serostim is approved by the US Food and Drug Administration (FDA) to treat HIV wasting (unwanted loss of body mass or size), but not HIV-related fat lipodystrophy.
-The FDA said there was not enough safety and efficacy data to approve it to treat lipodystrophy, especially for long-term use.
+Serostim is approved by the US Food and Drug Administration (FDA) to treat HIV wasting (unwanted loss of body mass or size), but not HIV-related lipohypertrophy (fat gain).
+Health insurance therefore covers it only for wasting.
+The drug can be very expensive.
+There is a patient support program (see Additional Resources below).

-These products are not recommended and not proven to be effective in HIV+ people.
+These products are not recommended and not proven to be effective in people living with HIV.
 They usually contain stimulants that decrease appetite and make it more difficult to sleep.
 They can also increase blood pressure and make heart disease worse.

 Synthetic testosterone has been studied as a treatment for lipodystrophy.
 One study of testosterone gel (Androgel) in men living with HIV who had low testosterone levels showed no decrease in visceral belly fat.
 In fact, visceral fat increased and lipoatrophy in the arms and legs increased as well.
 This treatment is not used in cisgender women.